yachty66/Stablecharacter/README.md

 i am sending now a single dm to a user. how can i

-cool than i will have the conversation there. need to embedd the chat their now
+cool than i will have the conversation there. need to embedd the chat their now.

-free version:

-- 50 messages limit
-- inside thread

-paid version:

-- chat via dm
-- better model
-- unlimited messages
-- bot sends images
+every message from the bot inside the thread contains an embed with an image of the certain type. the first message is a normal message with all the details.

+i am completely blown away from the opportunities you have if you only focus on the backend. literally all the sales bots can be represented via discord. the opportunities are enourmously. there is so much cash to make its incredible. holy cow.

 ## tasks